sridevibonthu/YoloV3/README.md

 # YoloV3
 ________
-YoloV3 Simplified for training on Colab with custom dataset for one class
+YoloV3 Simplified for training on Colab with custom dataset for one class (GUN)

 _A Collage of Training images_
 ![image](https://github.com/sridevibonthu/YoloV3/blob/master/train_batch0.png)